What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 - Retirement plans: Many residency programs offer retirement plans, such as 401(k) or 403(b), to help resident physicians save for the future.

-- Paid time off: Resident physicians typically receives a set amount of paid time off, including sick days, vacation days, and personal days.
+- Paid time off: Resident physicians typically receive a set amount of paid time off, including sick days, vacation days, and personal days.

 - Continuing medical education (CME) stipend: Many residency programs offer resident physicians a CME stipend to help cover the cost of attending conferences and other professional development opportunities.